 5. Inspections: The Committee will inspect the site on a regular basis and retain the right to withdraw the membership of any plot holder where there is evidence of inadequate cultivation (to the standard agreed at the 2008 AGM).
 Members who have multiple plots must maintain each of their plots to this standard.
 Failure to do so may result in plot reallocation.

 6. Fires: Carefully dried vegetable waste etc. may be burned at any time on Wednesdays and on other days after 2pm during the winter months and after 4pm during the summer months.
 “Summer” will be taken as the period between the start and end of British Summer Time.
 In October ONLY a fire will be allowed from 2pm at the weekend.
 Fires must have died down, be under control and not left until they are in a safe condition (or preferably extinguished by the plot holder responsible before he or she leaves the site).
 No material of any kind from off-site can be burned.
 Please be considerate to other plotholders when you have a fire.

 7. Sub-Letting and Boundaries: Plots which are allocated cannot be sub-let, changed or transferred without specific approval.
 The standard plot of 10 square poles is 10yds by 30yds.
 These areas must be adhered to and no inclusions onto grass verges or other vacant plots will be permitted.
 Members who are uncertain of their boundary limits should confirm them by reference to the Committee.
 All plots must be numbered.

-1. Allotment sheds should be a maximum size of 6ft X 8ft, either wood or metal and not on a permanent base (eg poured concrete).
+a) Allotment sheds should be a maximum size of 6ft X 8ft, either wood or metal and not on a permanent base (eg poured concrete).
 No glass is allowed.

-2. Any fruit bushes or trees shall be of a suitable size so as not to cause a nuisance to other plotholders re position, height, light and root invasion.
-Rootstocks M27, M9 and M26 being suitable.
+b) Any fruit bushes or trees shall be of a suitable size so as not to cause a nuisance to other plotholders re position, height, light and root invasion.
+Dwarfing rootstocks including M27, M9 and M26 are suitable.

-3. In respect of Livestock, domestic animals and bees will not be permitted.
+c) In respect of livestock, domestic animals and bees will not be permitted.

-4. Any other structures, poly tunnels, plastic green houses etc. cannot have permanent bases, i.e. concrete.
+d) Any other structures, poly tunnels, plastic green houses, car park spaces etc. cannot have permanent bases, i.e. poured concrete.
 All bases must be permeable.